-The Research Officer should be able to work independently within a research team.
-The Research Officer will be expected to contribute to the Centre's wider research programme and to play an active role in the life and activities of CPEC.
+The Research Officer are expected be able to work independently within a research team.
+The Research Officer will be expected to contribute to the Centre's wider research programme and to play an active role in the life and activities of the Centre.